data-8/zero-to-data-8/content/v2/pedagogy/connectors.md

 # Connector courses

-Connectors are two-unit (usually) courses which give students an in-depth introduction into the use of the data science toolkit and concepts in a particular field.
+Connectors are one or two-unit courses which give students an in-depth introduction into the use of the data science toolkit and concepts in a particular field.
 Connector courses vary every semester, but are usually within the domain of social sciences.
 Connectors are not an official part of Data 8, though they play a crucial role in the data science education ecosystem with the DSEP (Data Science Education Program).
 Students are encouraged to take them together with Data 8 or a semester after they take Data 8.

 For more information about connector courses, check out [The Data Science Connector Courses Page](https://data.berkeley.edu/education/connectors)